hbc/NGS_Data_Analysis_Course/sessionII/lessons/01_QC_trimming.md

 TrimmomaticSE: Completed successfully
 ```

+This information should also be contained in your standard out file, `rnaseq_mov10_trim.out`.

 We now have a new fastq file with our trimmed and cleaned up data:

 `$ ls ../trimmed_fastq/`